miguelgfierro/codebase/command_line/windows/WSL.md

 # Windows Subsystem for Linux (WSL)

+## Installation

+To run the `wsl` command, use a command promp with admin rights.

+To list the current distributions:

+    wsl -l

+To list all available distributions:

+    wsl -l --online

+To install one of the default distributions:

+    wsl --install

+To install one, just add the distribution name:

+    wsl --install Ubuntu-20.04

+For installing older distributions like Ubuntu 16.04: https://docs.microsoft.com/en-us/windows/wsl/install-manual.
+Download the file and execute.

 ## Configure WSL to allocate the maximum memory

 First, close all open WSL-2 and open CMD, enter the following command: